Pusty/writeups/MidnightSunCTF2019Quals/README.md

     Description:
     You might be cool, but are you 5 popped shells cool?

-This challenge consisted out of writing a program that generated one shellcode that successfully calls one syscall with a given integer value and a pointer to a string on 5 different architectures (x86, x86_64, ARM, ARM64, MIPS-LE) without crashing before.
+This challenge consisted out of writing a program that generates one shellcode that successfully calls one syscall with a given integer value and a pointer to a string on 5 different architectures (x86, x86_64, ARM, ARM64, MIPS-LE) without crashing before.

 ## Solution

-Writing the syscall code was a rather easy task (and also avoidable by using pwnlib's shellcraft), the more difficult part was finding the separation code.
-The first separation which is the hardest was luckily already done https://github.com/ixty/xarch_shellcode/blob/master/stage0/README which surprisingly also are valid instructions on MIPS and thus acts as the x86/x86_64 separator in my code.
+Writing the syscall code was a rather easy task (and also avoidable by using pwnlib's shellcraft).
+The more difficult part was finding the separation code.
+The first separation which is the hardest was luckily already done https://github.com/ixty/xarch_shellcode/blob/master/stage0/README which surprisingly also are valid instructions on MIPS and thus act as the x86/x86_64 separator in my code.
-To separate ARM64 from remaining ARM and MIPS the byte sequence XX-00-00-14 works.
+To split ARM64 from remaining ARM and MIPS the byte sequence XX-00-00-14 works.
 And at the end XX-00-00-10 is used to differentiate MIPS from ARM.

-Layout of full shellcode:
+Layout of the full shellcode:
 ```
 EB-12-00-32 [x86/x86_64 separator]
     x86:     jmp x86Jump; add byte ptr [edx], dh